-Fees vary from mortgage lender to mortgage lender, so shop around and ask for fee transparency upfront to get a sense of what different FHA lenders charge.
-This’ll help you identify which lenders have the lowest costs.
+Mortgage lenders aren’t all created equal.
+Shop around and ask for fee transparency upfront to get a sense of what different FHA lenders charge and identify which lenders have the lowest costs.

 2. Roll the closing costs into the loan

-3. Ask the seller to foot the bill
+3. Ask the seller to pay some of the closing costs

-With an FHA loan, you can ask the seller to pay for some of your closing costs to help cut down your expense.
-This can be a tough demand to make in today’s housing market, however, since sellers are garnering lots of offers these days.
-Every neighborhood is different, though, so, if the seller doesn’t have other fish on the line and really wants to make a deal, you have some leverage that you might be able to convert to savings.
+It’s important to note that this is a tough ask to make in today’s housing market, since sellers are garnering lots of offers these days.
+Every neighborhood is different, though, so if the seller doesn’t have other fish on the line and really wants to make a deal, you might have some leverage that you can convert to savings.

 4. Look into closing cost assistance